spacetelescope/drizzlepac/doc/source/multivisit.rst

 Create SkyCell Mosaics
 ----------------------
-The interpretation of the input files performed to this point has resulted in the definition of the image products that need to be created by combining the exposures specified for processing.
+The input files get interpreted to define the image products that need to be created when combining the exposures.
 These mosaics get generated by drizzling the input exposures onto the WCS defined for the SkyCell, creating a separate mosaic for each layer from all the exposures with the same filter/detector/instrument configuration.

-The drizzle parameters used to create these products get determined based on the average number of exposures for all the exposed pixels in the SkyCell layer.
+The drizzle parameters used to create these products are determined based on the average number of exposures for all the exposed pixels in the SkyCell layer.
 This only serves as an approximation of what would work best across the entire SkyCell layer, as some portions may only have a single exposure while other regions may have many overlapping exposures.
 However, this still works reasonably well due to the fact the only the following drizzle steps are actually applied when